 Measures to protect natural and cultural resources may reduce opportunities for travel-related activities, including access for fuelwood gathering.
 These decisions would result in adverse impacts by limiting accessibility and availability of public lands and features.
-Legal public access to Horsethief Mesa would be improved with the development of option 1 or option 2 trailhead parking areas under all action alternatives.
+Legal public access to Horsethief Mesa would be improved with the development of Option 1 or 2 trailhead parking areas under all action alternatives.
 Trailhead option 1 would be located on an existing route and would provide for fast access to the Horsethief Mesa route network.
 Access routes for this trailhead option would be widened and maintained for public use.
 Trailhead option 2 would be located closer to the County transfer station and to private property, which may contribute to trespass in the area.
 This trailhead option would be larger than option 1, thus it may provide for more parking and public use of Horsethief Mesa.
-Both Trailhead options would require additional coordination with USFS to secure road use agreement instrument on existing routes within the Carson National Forest in order to connect to the Horsethief Mesa route network.
+The two proposed small offseason parking areas located along the road to the County transfer station would provide an alternate place to park during winter months when the soil is saturated or there is snow on the ground which limits access for some passenger vehicles.
+Both Trailhead options and off-season parking areas would require additional coordination with USFS to secure road use agreement instrument on existing routes within the Carson National Forest in order to connect to the Horsethief Mesa route network.